Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 Brief History of Holy Cross Retreat and Girls Home Woolowin Queensland

 Holy Cross Retreat was operated by the order of the Sisters of Mercy.
-It was established and co-located with
+It was established and co-located

-provide a home for the destitute and needy irrespective of creed or country, to aid and reform the erring, to shelter the
+to provide a home for the destitute and needy irrespective of creed or country, to aid and reform the erring, to shelter the

 weak minded, and to train the wayward, uncontrollable and erring, to habits of self restraint by necessary instruction and